renovatebot/renovate/docs/usage/docker.md

       }
       ```

-   1. If you want to add it your repository renovate config file, [encrypt](https://docs.renovatebot.com/configuration-options/#encrypted) it and then add it:
+   1. If you want to add it to your repository renovate configuration file, [encrypt](https://docs.renovatebot.com/configuration-options/#encrypted) it and then add it:

       ```json
       {